Yan'an Forum: Background

 Previous 20th century cultural movements in mainland China, such as the New Culture Movement, presumed a hierarchical relation between intellectuals and the masses.
 In the perspective of Mao Zedong and those who agreed with his cultural views, intellectuals' choice of literary forms, language, and separate relationship from the masses meant that they were unable to achieve more than a politics of representation.

+Because it sought to mobilise mostly illiterate rural people, the Communist Party traditionally favored oral and visual art forms.
 During the Long March (1934–1935), the Chinese Communist Party (CCP) and its People's Liberation Army (PLA) used song, drama, and dance to appeal to the civilian population, but did not have a unified cultural policy.
 For three years after the outbreak of the Second Sino-Japanese War in 1937, the main message of the CCP art organizations, such as the Chinese People's Anti-Japanese Drama Society, was to "oppose Japan" (反日, fǎnrì) or "resist Japan" (抗日, kàngrì).
 In 1938, the CCP established the Lu Xun Academy of Fine Arts in Yan'an (Yenan), which was to train people in literature, music, fine arts, and drama.

 In 1940, Mao issued a policy statement in his text, On New Democracy: "The content of China's new culture at the present stage is... the anti-imperialist anti-feudal new democracy of the popular masses led by the culture and thought of the proletariat".

 After the New Fourth Army Incident, Nationalist forces and CCP forces fought each other in central China.
 The Nationalists blockaded Yan'an, leading to economic difficulties including inflation, reduced access to daily necessities, and increased taxes.
 Along with the Mass Production Movement, the Yan'an Rectification Movement (1942–1944) was one of the responses to the situation.
 During the Rectification Movement, The CCP used various methods to consolidate ideological unity among its cadres around Maoism (as opposed to Soviet-style Marxism–Leninism).
 The immediate spur to the Yan'an talks was a request by a concerned writer for Mao Zedong to clarify the ambiguous role of intellectuals in the CCP.
 Thus began a three-week conference at the Lu Xun Academy about the objectives of and methods of creating CCP art.

 In April 1942, Mao announced that the Yan'an Forum on Literature and Art would convene the next month.
 Following this announcement, he met with various writers in the base area individually to discuss their views.

 Mao delivered the Yan'an Talks in May 1942.
 The "Talks" consists of Mao's speech at the 2 May opening session and the 23 May closing session of the Yan'an Forum.